ProyectoIntegrador2018/pbi-front/README.md

 $ npm install
 ```

-3. To completely setup this proyect is needed to setup the back-end ([pbi-api](https://github.com/ProyectoIntegrador2018/pbi-api)).
+3. To completely setup this project is needed to setup the back-end ([pbi-api](https://github.com/ProyectoIntegrador2018/pbi-api)).

 ### Running the stack for Development